-1. Install WordPress: We are supposing that you already purchased the hosting if the not then the first step is to purchase the hosting.
+1. Install WordPress: We are supposing that you already purchased the hosting if not then the first step is to purchase the hosting.
 WordPress hosting is widely available with a great range of options from inexpensive to specialized managed hosting.
 To know more about managed hosting, check out this post.

 2. Install WooCommerce: Now the next step is to install the WooCommerce plugin on your site.
 There are many other plugins available for e-Commerce such as WP eCommerce, Easy Digital Downloads, etc., but we will talk about WooCommerce.

 This is the simple method of migrating the site from Magento to WordPress is to use the .csv file for the migration purpose.
-To apply this method, you need to make a .csv file of the products, customers, orders available on your Magento store and then import the .csv file to WordPress(WooCommerce).
+To apply this method, you need to make a .csv file of the products, customers, and orders available on your Magento store and then import the .csv file to WordPress(WooCommerce).

 Step 1: Purchase the WooCommerce Import Suite